 We strive for accuracy.
 If you see something that doesn’t look right, click here to contact us!

 On-island COVID-19 testing is available to Clinic patients.
-There are basically two kinds of tests available: viral tests and antibody tests.
+There are basically two kinds of viral tests available.
 A viral test tells you if you have a current infection.
-An antibody test might tell you if you had a past infection.

 We currently offer COVID-19 testing with a saliva PCR test, a molecular test that detects the virus’s genetic material.
 This is a test for active infection.
 You perform the test at home and ship the sample via FedEx Express.
 Results are usually available in one to three days.
 We also have rapid antigen testing, which involves a nasal swab and tests for active infection.
-We perform the rapid tests in a designated area outside of the Annex building.
+We perform the rapid tests in a designated area outside.

 COVID-19 Testing at the Clinic: At a Glance

 |Use in the first 1-5 days of symptoms|

 Follow with PCR for confirmation.

 Detects viral RNA

 |Use in symptomatic or for asymptomatic (exposure or after travel)||Saliva||1-3 days||“Gold standard”|